 In the Cadet Corps, a call for volunteers means everyone has to raise their hands.
 The "volunteers" are consequently picked at random (that or they're the last ones to raise their hands).

-Supposedly George Washington wrote letters to his wife talking about how he didn't want to lead the Continental Army and how he felt completely inadequate to the task after he Got Volunteered.
-Of course, he never mentioned how he turned up at the meetings in full uniform every single day.
+George Washington wrote letters to his wife talking about how he didn't want to lead the Continental Army and how he felt completely inadequate to the task.
+This was a justified trope back then because no one would pick the person that volunteered so he would show up at meetings in full uniform as a way of suggesting it.

 Twins Henrik and Joel Lundqvist played ice hockey together as kids.
 One day, Joel volunteered his brother to play goalie in a pickup game.
 Henrik is now one of the best goaltenders in the game.

-A similar example happened to a Russian now-writer-then-journalist Vera Kamsha.
+This happened to Russian now-writer-then-journalist Vera Kamsha.
 She made friends with an already famous fantasy writer Nick Perumov, and he kept pushing her to writing fantasy herself.
 She wrote a book intended as a parody containing all of the most popular fantasy tropes, just so he would see she's not a writer, and sent it to him.
 Cue phone call from a publisher asking when the sequel would be ready - Perumov sent her book to the publisher and said there would be a sequel.
-Of course she felt the obligation to actually write the book... and ended up, if many critics are to be believed, as Russian George R. R. Martin. (oh, and the first book, compared to the later ones, actually was horrible... but still better then most of the market.
+Of course she felt the obligation to write the book and ended up, if many critics are to be believed, as Russian George R. R. Martin. (oh, and the first book, compared to the later ones, was truly horrible... but still better then most of the market.
 That's talent for you)

 The term used in some circles is the "Designated Volunteer."